 Reading Amateur Regatta is held under the rules of British Rowing and the British Rowing Rules of Racing will apply.
 Further the Regatta conforms to the 'RowSafe' guide.

 All enquiries should be directed to the Entries Secretary (tel.
 07849 109764, email@example.com).

-Any withdrawals before race weekend should be reported via BROE as soon as possible.
-Refunds will be made to any crew that withdraws prior to the draw minus the handling fee imposed by British Rowing.
+Any withdrawals before race weekend should be reported via BROE2 as soon as possible.
 Withdrawals/scratches on the day of racing should be reported to Crew Stewards as soon as possible.

 No doubling up of competitors (including coxes) will be permitted.
-Any crews that are found to have doubled up competitors will be rejected without warning.
+Any crews that are found to have doubled up competitors may be disqualified without warning.

 2. Site Access & Trailer parking